Evelyn Glennie: Early life

-Glennie was born in Methlick, Aberdeenshire in Scotland.
-The indigenous musical traditions of north-east Scotland were important in her development as a musician.
+Glennie was born in Methlick, Aberdeenshire, in Scotland.
+The indigenous musical traditions of northeast Scotland were important in her development as a musician.
 Her first instruments were the piano and the clarinet.
 Other influences were Glenn Gould, Jacqueline du Pré and Trilok Gurtu.
-She studied at Ellon Academy, Aberdeenshire and the Royal Academy of Music, London.
+She studied at Ellon Academy, Aberdeenshire, and the Royal Academy of Music, London.

 She was a member of the National Youth Orchestra of Scotland and the Cults Percussion Ensemble which was formed in 1976 by her school percussion peripatetic teacher Ron Forbes.
 They toured and recorded one album, which was re-released on Trunk Records in 2012.

 Career

-Glennie tours all over the world performing as a soloist with a wide variety of orchestras and eclectic musicians.
+Glennie tours all over the world performing as a soloist with a wide variety of orchestras and electric musicians.
 She conducts master classes, consultations and engages in motivational speaking.
 She is a leading commissioner of new works for solo percussion.

 Glennie also plays the Great Highland Bagpipes and has her own registered tartan known as "The Rhythms of Evelyn Glennie".

 Glennie performed at the Opening Ceremony of the Olympic Games in London 2012, leading a thousand drummers in the opening piece of music And I Will Kiss, and also playing the Glennie Concert Aluphone in Caliban's Dream during the ceremony for lighting the Olympic cauldron.

 Glennie is a patron of the music charity Sound World.

 On 7 April 2021, Glennie was named as Chancellor of Robert Gordon University, succeeding Sir Ian Wood in July 2021.

 Deafness

-Glennie has been profoundly deaf since the age of 12, having started to lose her hearing at the age of 8.
+Glennie has been profoundly deaf since childhood, having started to lose her hearing at the age of 8.
 This does not inhibit her ability to perform.
 She regularly plays barefoot during live performances and studio recordings to feel the music.

 Glennie contends that deafness is largely misunderstood by the public.
-She explains that she taught herself to hear with parts of her body other than her ears.
+She explains that her teacher Ron Forbes taught her to hear with parts of her body other than her ears.
+She felt the upper drum from the waist up and the lower drum from waist down.
 On her website Glennie published "Hearing Essay" in which she discusses her condition.
 Glennie also discusses how she feels music in different parts of her body in her TED talk "How To Truly Listen", published in 2003, and a collection of her speeches and writings are published in her book Listen World!.

+Evelyn launched the Evelyn Glennie Podcast in 2022, in which she invites popular personalities from the world of music, sport, television and academia to discuss their idea of listening and interpretation of sound.